joodaloop/webcraft/content/_index.md

 ## Layout Gallery

+Layouts control how Drops in your Stream are laid out, think of them as the structural customization vs. the ornamental features provided by themes.

 You can, of course, mix-and-match themes and layouts.
 The layouts here all use the Classic theme for consistency, but they look much cooler with the other themes, if you ask me.

 ### Classic